ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 description: Learn how to use the Typescript Compiler API to build your own tools
 ---

-TypeScript extends JavaScript by adding types, thereby enhancing code quality and understandability through static type checking which enables developers to catch errors at compile-time rather than runtime, resulting in more robust and maintainable codebases.
+TypeScript extends JavaScript by adding types, thereby enhancing code quality and understandability through static type checking which enables developers to catch errors at compile-time rather than runtime.

 The TypeScript team has built a compiler `tsc` to process TypeScript type annotations and emit JavaScript code, however, the compiler is not limited to just compiling TypeScript code to JavaScript, it can also be used to build tools and utilities around TypeScript.